MohithVarun/Accident-Detection-and-Alerting-System/README.md

 - Deploy the model as a web service for live monitoring.

 ## License
-This project is open-source and available under the **MIT License**.
+This project is licensed under the MIT License.
+You are free to modify and use it as needed.

-Let me know if you need any modifications! 🚀
+## Contributing
+Contributions are welcome.
+If you have suggestions for improvements, feel free to submit a pull request.

+## Contact
+For inquiries or collaboration opportunities, reach out via email at **mohithvarunr@gmail.com** or visit [GitHub](https://github.com/MohithVarun)
+.